How to Create a Custom Workflow in FuzzForge

 logger = logging.getLogger(__name__)

-Add a callback that logs structured stats updates:
+Add a callback that logs structured stats updates in your activity:

 # Define callback function for live statistics